minutelab/demos/README.md

 The repository contains various demos and examples of building and running a [Minute Lab](http://minutelab.io) setup.

+***Note:*** To use/run the demos you will need to onboard the Minute Lab service.
+It is recommended to use the [Minute Lab's QuickStart Guide](http://docs.minutelab.io/user-guide/quickstart/).
+Since many of the demos requirea a shared sync, it is recommended to share the whole demos directory, but you can be more specific.

 * `bash` - A simple container just running bash.
 Shows how the bash history can be saved on desktop between script invocation
 * `flaskr` - A simple web application composed of a web front-end and a database to demonstrate Minute Lab's features